Why Women In Iran Are Facing Prison For Posting Photos Online

 I call on world media, female politicians, #MeToo movement: Yesterday Iranian judiciary system said women who film their harassers will face up to 10 years in jail.
 They want to silence us.
 Don’t let them.#MyCameraIsMyWeapon #WhiteWednesdays pic.twitter.com/8sEHERBhvk— Masih Alinejad 🏳️ (@AlinejadMasih) July 30, 2019

-Human rights groups, campaigners and media organizations have joined in solidarity with the women on social media, and Alinejad is calling on politicians worldwide and the #MeToo campaign to support the cause.
+Human rights groups, campaigners and media organisations have joined in solidarity with the women on social media, and Alinejad is calling on politicians worldwide and the #MeToo campaign to support the cause.

 Iran threatens 10 years in prison for sharing videos of women removing their mandatory headscarves in public.— The Geneva Summit (@GenevaSummit) July 30, 2019